RigsOfRods/docs.rigsofrods.org/source/terrain-creation/object-format.md

 The `.odef` file must be always closed with `end`

-If there are no Begin box nor Begin mesh sections, the object will be throughable.
+If there are no Begin box nor Begin mesh sections, the object will have no collisions.

 ## Commands